Recipe Overview

 Instructions

-• Preheat broiler to high with the oven rack positioned 5-6 inches from the heat.
+• Preheat broiler to high with the oven rack positioned 5 to 6 inches from the heat.
 Line a rimmed baking sheet with foil and spray foil with nonstick cooking spray.

 • In a large mixing bowl, combine all ingredients and mix together using your hands until just combined.
 Do not over mix.